SaliBhdr/typhoon-url-signer/README.md

 2) validateUrl($url,$params) : validates signed url throws exception base on input
 3) isValidUrl($url,$params) : validates and return true/false instead of exception

-All 3 methods makeUrl method take 2 parameters as input.$url and $params. you can pass only url like with query string attach to it:
+All 3 methods makeUrl method take 2 parameters as input.The $url parameter and $params. you can pass only url with query string attach to it:

 ```php
 <?php
 $url = 'www.example.com/api/v1/book?timestamp=153664546&id=2';